JuyiZhang/Hololens_RGB_PointCloud/README.md

 Then process those point clouds described in the `python` folder.
 With the provided MRI point cloud file, run <br>
 `python main.py` <br>
 to get the transformed MRI point cloud and combined hologram from the Hololens frames registerd with it.
+#### Run The TCP Server
+Simply head to the directory in terminal, type `python3 TCPServer.py` the code will be up and running However, in the code there are some settings that you will need to take a look at.
+Please head to the readme in that folder for more information
 ### Client Side
 #### Compiling and Modifying
 Open the Project in Unity.
 The build setting should already been up <br>